 This view highlights the precarious state of the bracket joint.

-Notice the retaining catch; the rear shoe is shaped in order to make the catch fit flush with the side of it.
+Notice the retaining catch; the rear shoe is shaped in such a way that the catch fits flush with the side of it.

 The bowl on the background lantern is altogether more discoloured.
 This too features signs of water ingress.